zilphar/IBM_Employee_Attrition/README.md

 The primary goal of the analysis is to gain a deeper understanding of the cators inflencing employee attrition within the IBM organization.
 This include:

 1. What are the primary factors contributing to employee attrition?
-2. Are there specific demographics, job roles, or departments that experinces higher attition rates?
+2. Are there specific demographics, job roles, or departments that experiences higher attition rates?
-3.
+3. What actionable insights can be drawn to to enhance employee retention startegies?

+****<ins>Data Exploration</ins>****

+The data was clean and the needed transformation was changing the Dataset name using excel (I was using this data for learning purposes).
+I uploaded the dataset an an excel file in MYSQl using the data import wizard.